Aryan6728/OddsChain/README.md

 # OddsChain — World Cup Prediction Markets powered by TxLINE

-Polymarket-style prediction market on Solana devnet.
-Every market is created from a live TxLINE fixture, opening prices are seeded from TxLINE StablePrice consensus odds, live odds and scores stream in over SSE, and a keeper bot resolves markets on-chain the moment TxLINE's score feed reports the match final. **No dummy data anywhere.**
+A prediction market on Solana devnet.
+Every market is created from a live TxLINE fixture, opening prices are seeded from TxLINE StablePrice consensus odds, live odds and scores stream in over SSE, and a keeper bot resolves markets on-chain the moment TxLINE's score feed reports the match final.

 ## Architecture